Yitzack/Short-Projects/Det_Sim/README.md

 # Detination Simulation

-I'm going to try to make a fluid simulation of an amount of TNT going off in a small concrete box.
-The air is going to be a fluid simulation with Euler Equations for compressible fluid.
+I was going to try to make a fluid simulation of an amount of TNT going off in a small concrete box.
+Turns out that doing air is hard without an outside library.
+I'm going to substitute an analytic approximation of a blast wave from [literature](https://academic.oup.com/mnras/article/424/4/2522/1055350).
+This blast wave is technically intended for super nova.
+But I didn't see an assumption in the paper indicating that it can only be used in for astronomical phenomena.
+So I'll appropriate it into this simulation.

 The concrete is going to be masses on springs that will break of they get too long.
-Accuracy is not gurenteed.
-It is likely to be quite hilarous when animated.
+Accuracy is not guaranteed.
+It is likely to be quite hilarious when animated.

-The simulation volume is going to be a cube 4 meters on a side.
 The concrete box is going to be 3 meters on all interior edges and 15 cm thick and resting on the ground.
-I'm going to put a simulated 1 kg TNT detenation at the center.
+I'm going to put a simulated 1 kg TNT detention at the center.
 And then the simulation will roll.

 ## Compile directions for g++

-g++ Sim.cpp Mass_Spring.cpp Air.cpp Voxel.cpp Vector3.cpp -O3 -fopenmp
+g++ Sim.cpp Mass_Spring.cpp Vector3.cpp -O3 -fopenmp